 Potential donors must be between the ages of 18 and 44 and must be in good health.
 They must weigh at least 110 pounds and not be HIV positive.
 Other factors that make a potential donor ineligible include severe heart disease; a history of cancer; autoimmune diseases such as lupus or multiple sclerosis; severe asthma; hepatitis; severe back problems; epilepsy; or diabetes requiring insulin.

-Your decision to join the Project Life movement commits you to being listed on the national registry until your 61st birthday, unless you ask to be removed.
+Your decision to join the Project Life movement commits you to being listed on the worldwide registry until your 61st birthday, unless you ask to be removed.
 You would also be committed to consider donating to any searching patient who matches you, and to respond quickly if you are contacted as a potential match for a patient.
 You always have the right to change your mind about being a donor at any time.

 The swabs used in testing collect tissue cells that contain proteins – also called markers – that are found on most cells in your body.
 Doctors look for donors whose tissue type matches their patient as closely as possible – the closer the match, the better for their patient.